RodionfromHSE/PythonPetProjects/WordsHandler/README.md

 # Anki Translator

 > This app allows you to automize process of creation Anki decks.
-> All that you need to create list of sentences you want to learn
+> All that you need is to create list of sentences you want to learn
 > and, woolya, you have this sentences translated in your Anki app